nickd342/custom-cogs/servicemonitor/readme.md

 `[p]monitor list`
 View all currently monitored services and their URLs.
 Useful for checking your current configuration.

-## Best Practices

-- Create a dedicated channel for monitoring to avoid cluttering other channels
-- Use meaningful names for your services to easily identify them in status messages
-- Set an appropriate check interval - too frequent checks might cause unnecessary load
-- Ensure your bot has proper permissions in the status channel
-- Use secure URLs (https://) when possible

 ## Troubleshooting

 If you're not seeing status updates: